wanforge/quotes/README.md

 - 📜 There is nothing permanent except change.
 - 📝 The greatest minds are capable of the greatest vices as well as of the greatest virtues.
 - 📝 The problem with Google is you have 360 degrees of omnidirectional information on a linear basis, but the algorithms for irony and ambiguity are not there.
 And those are the algorithms of wisdom.
+- 📝 There are two ways to slide easily through life: to believe everything or to doubt everything; both ways save us from thinking.
 - 📡 The best cure for the body is a quiet mind.
 - 📢 Technology frightens me to death.
 It's designed by engineers to impress other engineers.
 And they always come with instruction booklets that are written by engineers for other engineers — which is why almost no technology ever works.
 - 📢 The art challenges the technology, and the technology inspires the art.